postmodern/open_namespace/README.md

 ## Description

-OpenNamespace allows namespaces to require and find class and modules from other gems.
-Using OpenNamespace you can make a `Plugins` namespace be able to load plugin modules/classes from other gems.
+OpenNamespace allows namespaces to require and find classes and modules from RubyGems.
+Using OpenNamespace you can make a `Plugins` module able to load plugin modules/classes from other gems.

 ## Features